sudhargk/video-annotator/Readme.md

 Highlights
 ==========
-+ Obtaining Localization from background subtraction and saliency.
++ Obtaining localization from background subtraction and saliency.
 + Novel method to obtain the bouding box with proposed tracking algorithm.

 Proposed Technique